Your Point of Sale Data Is a Goldmine. Here's How To Make the Most of It

-If we offered you one tool that could increase your store’s profits by 10 percent, 15 percent, or 20 percent, would you want it?
+If we offered you one tool that could increase your store’s profits by 10, 15, or 20%, would you want it?

 Of course you would!
 But here’s the thing.
 If you use a modern point of sale (POS) system, you already have this tool available.
 It’s your point of sale data, and it’s a goldmine of insights that’s just waiting to be discovered.